 The event change report provides detailed cycle-level information about each voltage disturbance.
-This is the most detailed report available, excluding waveform capture.
+This is the most detailed report available short of looking at raw waveforms with waveform capture.
 An event is triggered when the voltage moves past any of a series of trip points.
 Maximum and minimum voltages and currents during the event, the event duration (in cycles), and the current before and after the event are all recorded.